Povstalec/StargateJourney/survival/dialing.md

 ___

 ## Abydos
-Welcome to the Abyods, a wonderful planet full of... sand.
+Welcome to Abydos, a wonderful planet full of... sand.
 I hope you packed some snacks.

 On this planet, you are looking primarily for two things: an ore called [Naquadah]({{ site.baseurl }}/survival/naquadah/)